Identifying the Free Boundary of a Stochastic, Irreversible Investment Problem via the Bank-El Karoui Representation Theorem: Introduction

-It turns out that the representation problem (\ref{bankelkarouirepresentation}) allows to handle problems in a framework not necessarily Markovian, as optimal control problems with a time-dependent, stochastic fuel constraint (cf. \cite{Bank}), or irreversible investment problems (cf. \cite{RiedelSu}) with deterministic capacity and with profit rate influenced by a stochastic parameter process, not necessarily a diffusion.
+It turns out that the representation problem (\ref{bankelkarouirepresentation}) allows to handle problems in a framework not necessarily Markovian, as optimal control problems with a time-dependent, stochastic fuel constraint (cf.\ \cite{Bank}, \cite{CFR}), or irreversible investment problems (cf.\ \cite{RiedelSu}) with deterministic capacity and with profit rate influenced by a stochastic parameter process, not necessarily a diffusion.
 In \cite{RiedelSu} \textsl{invest just enough to keep the production capacity above a certain lower bound} (`the base capacity') was shown to be the optimal investment strategy.
-Clearly such policy acts like the optimal control of singular stochastic control problems as the original Monotone Follower Problem (e.g., cf. \cite{Karatzas81} and \cite{KaratzasShreve84}) or, more generally, irreversible investment problems (cf. \cite{KaratzasBaldursson} and \cite{Chiarolla2}).
+Clearly such a policy acts like the optimal control of singular stochastic control problems as the original Monotone Follower Problem (e.g., cf.\ \cite{Karatzas81} and \cite{KaratzasShreve84}) or, more generally, irreversible investment problems (cf.\ \cite{KaratzasBaldursson}, \cite{Chiarolla2}, \cite{Kobila}, \cite{AOksendal} and \cite{Wang}, among others.
+See also the Introduction of \cite{Chiarolla4} and \cite{Chiarolla2} for an extensive review on such subject).
 Therefore the `base capacity' and the free boundary arising in singular stochastic control problems must be linked.
-Here we aim to prove such link by identifying the `base capacity' $l^{*}(t)$ of our irreversible investment problem.
+Here we aim to prove such a link by identifying the `base capacity' $l^{*}(t)$ of our irreversible investment problem.